bashrc2/AberMUSH/README.md

 look/examine                            - Examines the surroundings
-go [exit]                               - Moves through the exit specified climb though [exit]                     - Try to climb through an exit attack [target]                         - Attack another player or NPC check inventory                         - Check the contents of your inventory take/get [item]                         - Pick up an item
+go [exit]                               - Moves through the exit specified climb though [exit]                     - Try to climb through an exit jump to [exit]                          - Try to jump onto something attack [target]                         - Attack another player or NPC check inventory                         - Check the contents of your inventory take/get [item]                         - Pick up an item